s-0-p-h-i-a/Engine_Modules/Full_Engine/README.md

 ## Overview

 This project is a **simplified ECU firmware prototype** focusing on engine timing, RPM calculation, and cylinder visualization.
-The emphasis is on **integration, debugging, and observing system behavior** rather than physical engine simulation.
+The emphasis is on **system design, integration, debugging, and observing system behavior** rather than physical engine simulation.

 ---